hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - inspect secure HTTPS traffic
   - prerequisite to enable malware file scanning for the Secure Internet Gateway: <span style="color: #bb6600;">Enable Intelligent Proxy.</span>
   - action to use Cisco Umbrella to prevent this activity for suspicious domains while allowing normal web traffic as an increase in malicious content downloads: <span style="color: #bb6600;">Configure the intelligent proxy.</span>
+  - action to configure new features within the Cisco Umbrella dashboard and want to identify and proxy traffic that is categorized as risky domains and may contain safe and malicious content: <span style="color: #bb6600;">configure intelligent proxy within Cisco Umbrella to intercept and proxy the requests for only those categories</span>

 - Umbrella - logging